This vignette describes glyexp’s dplyr-style functions for

 #> Error:

 #> !
-You should not explicitly select or deselect the "sample" column in
+You should not explicitly select or deselect the ".sample" column in

 #> `sample_info`.

-#> ℹ The "sample" column will be handled by `select_obs()` or `select_var()`
+#> ℹ The ".sample" column will be handled by `select_col()` or `select_row()`

 #> automatically.Embrace the protection:

-#> sample group batch
+#> group

-#> 6 S6 B 2Pitfall 4: Mismatched Operations
+#> S6 BPitfall 4: Mismatched Operations

 Don’t mix operations inappropriately:

-arrange_obs(toy_exp, glycan_composition)Use the right function for the right data:
+arrange_col(toy_exp, glycan_composition)Use the right function for the right data:

 glyexp’s dplyr-style functions are designed to be fast, safe, and consistent.